Wednesday, October 30, 2024

 What is Odd?

 The proof objective was written as Odd (13: ℤ).
-The intention is for this to be a statement saying 13 is an odd number.
+The intention is to say 13 is an odd number.

 How does this work?